 Other literary events I have curated include a panel on Asylum Stories at The British Library in which I performed alongside Juliet Stevenson, Dina Nayeri, Ruth Padel and Maya Youssef.
 My event at Gladstone's Library's Hearth Festival is available to stream on Soundcloud.

 Contribution to discipline

 I am passionate about Creative Writing, and its symbiotic relationship with powerful critical writing, both within and beyond the discipline.
 My distinctive contribution to the discipline of Creative Writing lies in by my interdisciplinary background and perspective, and the value I place on public engagement across different audience groups.
 This is demonstrated by my anthropological work on live literature and on literary culture in Myanmar, and my curatorial practice which involves cross-arts collaborations and performances in public spaces.

 I love working with students from all backgrounds, and take great pleasure in introducing them to dynamic and diverse contemporary texts and varied creative inspirations, and supporting them in developing their own distinctive writing.
-I draw upon my own writing experiences where relevant to make my teaching as engaging and useful as possible.

 - EAS1042 - Write after Reading

 - EASM182 - Writing for the Planet: Creative Writing as Activism in a Time of Climate Change and Ecological Decline

 Before taking up the post of Creative Writing Lecturer at Exeter I taught creative writing at QMUL, City Lit, Camden Arts Centre, and The British Library.

 My PhD on live literature was funded by the AHRC, and was based in the Publishing Studies Department at Stirling University (2013-2019).